russellgoldman/CP317-Beer-Finder/README.md

 ### Connection between Front and Back-ends:
 * Django has a templating system which allows for the inclusion and rendering of HTML files to our server
-* All CSS and JS files is contained in a special folder named *static* where they can be referenced within the HTML file
+* All CSS and JS files are contained in a special folder named *static* where they can be referenced within the HTML file
-* Django is be responsible for hosting the web application, accessing and modifying our PostgreSQL database, and handling API GET and POST requests from the JS front-end client to access/modify data in the back-end
+* Django is responsible for hosting the web application, accessing and modifying our PostgreSQL database, and handling API GET and POST requests from the JS front-end client to access/modify data in the back-end
-* JS is be responsible for manipulating the HTML Document Object Model (DOM) and formulating front-end logic
+* JS is responsible for manipulating the HTML Document Object Model (DOM) and formulating front-end logic
-* CSS and Bootstrap is used for styling
+* CSS and Bootstrap are used for styling

 # Installation:
 To run the program, you will need to unfreeze the virtual environment from the requirements.txt file and install it on your local system.
 To do so, enter the following in the terminal.